 Conclusion on Raspberries

 You can give your dog some rinsed raspberry.
 A light and nutritious treat, these berries are appropriate for dogs.
-They can benefit from the valuable antioxidants and other outstanding attributes.
+They can benefit from the antioxidants and other outstanding attributes.
 It’s a health food, but moderation is a must for a dog.
 Remember that raspberries contain Xylitol which is harmful if too much is eaten.